 Related: Want to see more reputation management examples?
-Check out these awesome results that we've seen from businesses using Birdeye.
+Check out these remarkable results that we've seen from businesses using Birdeye.

 The best reputation management software

-If you’re looking for the best reputation management software, choose Birdeye.
-Birdeye is the most comprehensive solution on the market.
-G2 has named Birdeye the #1 online reputation management software for 15 consecutive quarters among many other awards and recognitions.
+If you’re looking for the best reputation management software, choose Birdeye, the most comprehensive solution on the market.
+G2 has named Birdeye the #1 online reputation management software for 15 consecutive quarters, among many other awards and recognitions.

 No other company on the market can compete with Birdeye’s all-in-one platform.
 Only Birdeye allows businesses to send automatic review requests, respond to customer reviews, send surveys, get actionable insights, fix listings across the Internet, and easily connect with customers through web chat and text messaging.